Houses of Parliament, Cape Town: The original building (NCOP building)

-Early meeting places
+Design and construction

 The establishment of a parliament in the Cape Colony was approved by Queen Victoria in 1853.
 Initially, sessions were held at the Tuynhuys, the governor's residence, before moving to the Goede Hoop Masonic Lodge, a building used by the South African Freemasons.
 (Their Lodge was called de Goede Hoop).
 The upper house met in the Old Supreme Court Building, previously a slave lodge under Dutch rule.